FebioSilva/LinPack-Security-Manager/README.md

 - **Faster identification of at-risk packages**;
 - **Improved monitoring** of evolving vulnerabilities.

-The system stores this structured information in a **non-relational database**, enabling advanced semantic queries and flexible data management.
+## System stores this structured information in a triple store, a type of **non-relational database**, enabling advanced semantic queries and flexible data management.

----

 ## 📸 System Architecture